ablanco1950/SkinLesionDetection_Resnet_Pytorch/README.md

 # SkinLesionDetection_Resnet_Pytorch
 Detection of skin lesions (among 7 classes) using the file https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T and using the pytorch resnet model.
 The success rate for the specific test file that comes with the download file is 81.13%.

-Detection of skin lesions (among 7 classes) using the file https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T and using the pytorch resnet model.
-The success rate for the specific test file that comes with the download file is 81.13%.

 According to the specifications of the download file, the 7 types of injuries to be detected are:

 akiec : Actinic keratoses and intraepithelial carcinoma / Bowen’s disease